-Because now hypercycled quasi-species behave again as a (quasi)-species--if more complex--the game can be repeated through a second level hypercycling or hierarchization and so on.
+Because now hypercycled quasi-species behave again as a (quasi)-species-albeit more complex-the game can be repeated through a second level hypercycling or hierarchization and so on.
 The great tricks were established three billion years ago and are neatly delineated: Darwinian competition and non-Darwinian collaboration through cross-control followed by hierarchization.
-After three billion years of magnificient success, their potential is far than exhausted.
+After three billion years of magnificent success, their potential is far from exhausted.

 In this light, the logic of the evolutionary steps appears self-consistent and meaningful; the steps appear to have an enthelekeia, a final purpose.
-Just to highlight some of the breakthroughs, the creation of a skin to separate the "in" can be interpreted first as a noise suppressor in the communication between hypercycled RNAs, selecting out interfering chemicals from other communicating systems, and only later assuming the function of preserving a stable physicochemical habitat for the cell machinery which could then become increasingly subtle and complex.
+Just to highlight some of the breakthroughs, the creation of a skin to separate the "in" can be interpreted first as a noise suppressor in the communication between hypercycled RNAs, selecting out interfering chemicals from other communicating systems, and only later assuming the function of preserving a stable physicochemical habitat for the cell machinery that could then become increasingly subtle and complex.
 The city was walled.
 The next step was to build the imperial palace.
-It was in fact the eukariotic breakthrough to enclose the DNA machinery into a nucleus, where a higher degree of hierarchization in information handling could be reached, separating the imperatoria brevitas of executive orders sent out to the operational machinery of the cell, from the mandarin reports, abstract and lengthy, circulating inside the sacred walls.
-Very long strands of RNA do in fact circulate inside the nucleus of eucariotic cells, their function being not clear to biologists, but most probably of regulatory character, certainly not directly related to transcodification into proteins.
-This novel step permitted manipulating three orders of magnitude more information so that metazoa, i.e. large sets of cells organized through hypercyclic controls, became possible and actually appeared perhaps a billion years ago.
+It was, in fact, the eukariotic breakthrough to enclose the DNA machinery in a nucleus, where a higher degree of hierarchization in information handling could be reached.
+Thus, the nucleus' wall separates the imperatoria brevitas of executive orders sent out to the operational machinery of the cell from the abstract and lengthy mandarin reports circulating inside the sacred barrier.
+Very long strands of RNA do, in fact, circulate inside the nucleus of eucariotic cells, their function being not yet clear to biologists.
+They are most probably of a regulatory character and certainly not directly related to transcodification into proteins.
+This novel step permitted the manipulation of three orders of magnitude more information so that metazoa, i.e., large sets of cells organized through hypercyclic controls, became possible and actually appeared perhaps a billion years ago.